4: The Chalk

 There are two ideas about how dry valleys form.

-The traditional view is that, in the ice ages, the ground would have been frozen solid so the water couldn't sink through it.
-The streams that flowed over it, carved out a valley in the normal way.
+The traditional view is that, during the ice ages, the ground would have been frozen solid so water couldn't sink through it.
+The streams that flowed over it carved out a valley in the normal way.
 When the glaciers disappeared and the ice melted, those streams sank through the earth and disappeared, leaving the valley in place.

 There are now a variety of other views.
-One more recent notion explains this as resulting from continuing fluctuations in the level of the water table.
-The water table is the level below which the ground is saturated or, to put it another way, if you were to dig a deep hole, the depth at which it would start to flood.
-It rises when it is cold and wet and falls when it is warm and dry.
+One more recent notion explains the dry valleys as a result of fluctuations in the level of the water table.
+That is the level below which the ground is saturated and, if you were to dig a deep hole, the depth at which it would start to flood.
+It rises when cold and wet and falls when it is warm and dry.
 That can happen on a seasonal basis or as a result of longer-term climatic changes.
 When the water table sinks, the upper reaches of the stream, or in some cases all of it, can disappear, re-emerging as a spring lower down the valley.

 These are not uncommon and are sometimes called 'winterbournes'.
 There is one, conveniently called the Winterbourne, flowing into the Lambourn at Bagnor, just outside Newbury.
 The new idea is that this process alone is enough to explain the dry valleys.